 Rugby | Y8 | Autumn, Spring

-The development of new sporting skills as well as life skills such as punctuality, teamwork, leadership, a work ethic and respect will be the rewards for boys during Rugby.
+The development of new sporting skills as well as life skills such as punctuality, teamwork, leadership, a work ethic and respect will be the rewards for pupils during Rugby.

 Russian | Y9, Y10, Y11 | Autumn

-An immersion into the language and culture of one of the world’s most important countries, along with skills gained by exploring a different alphabet will be the rewards for boys during Russian.
+An immersion into the language and culture of one of the world’s most important countries, along with skills gained by exploring a different alphabet will be the rewards for pupils during Russian.